 Learn more about how to prepare your home for your recovery.

-Some people opt for surgery overseas.
+Some people also opt for surgery overseas.
 The cost may be significantly lower in countries like Mexico, India, or Taiwan.
 However, you may spend several thousand dollars on airline tickets, hotels, and related expenses.

 If you’re considering taking this route, make sure that the facility has international accreditation by the Joint Commission International before agreeing to the procedure.